 The Hall of Mirrors features 17 large windows that overlook the palace gardens, and 17 mirrored arches that reflect the natural light, creating an illusion of infinite space.
 The mirrors in the Hall of Mirrors were a symbol of wealth and power in the 17th century, as they were incredibly expensive to produce.
 Louis XIV, the Sun King, commissioned the mirrors to reflect the light of the sun and illuminate the palace.
-At the time, the mirrors were considered a luxury item, and only the wealthiest could afford them.
+At the time, mirrors were considered a luxury item, and only the wealthiest could afford them.

 Also Read: Palace Of Versailles History

-One of the must-see places near the Hall of Mirrors in the Palace of Versailles is the War Room, also known as the Chamber of War.
-Located on the ground floor of the palace, this room was originally the king's council room, but was later transformed into a military command center during the reign of Louis XIV.
+One of the must-see places near the hall of mirrors in Palace of Versailles is the War Room, also known as the Chamber of War.
+Located on the ground floor of the palace, this room was originally the king's council room but was later transformed into a military command centre during the reign of Louis XIV.
 The room features stunning frescoes by Charles Le Brun that depict scenes from Louis XIV's military campaigns, as well as a collection of weapons and military trophies.
 Visitors can learn about the king's military strategy and tactics, as well as the history of the wars that he waged.
 The War Room is a fascinating destination for anyone interested in military history or the history of the French monarchy.
 It provides a unique insight into the military might of France during the 17th century and the role of the king as commander-in-chief.
 Be sure to add it to your itinerary when visiting the Palace of Versailles.